-The basics of the psychological plane of point of view were covered in the Nov 15/2012 and Oct 17/2013 posts, but this post will explore a lesser-known dynamic on this plane, and will use a scene from the 1993 thriller Jurassic Park to do it.
+by GARY YAMASAKI The basics of the psychological plane of point of view were covered here and here, but this post will explore a lesser-known dynamic on this plane, and will use a scene from the 1993 thriller Jurassic Park to do it.

 As noted in the earlier posts, the psychological plane has to do with dynamics which provide for an audience an objective experience of a character–that is, being restricted to the external of the character–or a subjective experience–with the audience given access to the inner life of the character with “inside views” as the main means for accomplishing this.
 However, the scene from Jurassic Park demonstrates an alternative way by which a storyteller can provide a subjective experience of a character.